-Restatement of Prior Year Net Position - The Commission made prior period adjustments due to the adoption of GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71 Pension Transition for Contributions Made Subsequent to the Measurement Date, which require the restatement of the June 30, 2014 net position.
-The result is a decrease in Net Position at July 1, 2014 of \$11,357,307.
+Restatement of Prior Year Net Position - In the Commission's audit report for the year ended June 30, 2015, the Commission made prior period adjustments due to the adoption of GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71 Pension Transition for Contributions Made Subsequent to the Measurement Date, which required the restatement of the June 30, 2014 net position.
+The result was a decrease in Net Position at July 1, 2014 of \$11,357,307.
 This change is in accordance with generally accepted accounting principles.